-Got a newborn?
-If you’ve just had a baby, you might be feeling overwhelmed with advice from loved ones who have the best intentions.
+You’re in the ‘fourth trimester’ if you’ve just had a baby- and you might be feeling overwhelmed with advice from loved ones who have the best intentions.
 This is the only advice you need to read!
 Midwife Sarah Tooke from Sarah Tooke Childbirth & Parenting Education in Sydney reveals some important – and surprising – things new parents need to know about making it through the first few months with a new baby.

 As a midwife, I spend a lot of time with people who are about to become parents, women who have just given birth, or who are embarking on their parenting journeys.
-From this experience, and my own, these are the top things new parents need to know.
+From this experience, and my own, these are the top things new parents need to know about surviving the ‘fourth trimester’

-1. There IS a fourth trimester- and it’s okay to spoil newborns
+1. There IS the ‘fourth trimester’- and it’s okay to spoil newborns

 I often refer to the newborn period (or first three months of your baby’s life) as the ‘fourth trimester’.
 Your baby is still coming to terms with being out of the womb and in the big wide world.
 They are familiar with being close to you, being warm, hearing your voice, and getting jiggled around a lot.
 Do whatever feels right for you to comfort your newborn.
 You cannot spoil a child with your love and attention.